mpous/MING-hiveMQ4/README.md

-# HiveMQ Industrial IoT Gateway with balena
+# HiveMQ MING - Industrial IoT Gateway with balena

 This is a reference architecture to run on your IIoT Edge Gateway HiveMQ MQTT broker with balena reading from Modbus and OPC/UA sensors using UNS (Unified Name Space) and MQTT Sparkplug B. Find the MING stack (MQTT, InfluxDB, NodeRED and Grafana) also running in the edge.

 ## Deploy the code